Cover Image for High-Risk Investments You Should Avoid in 2026

 But do you really understand how that company works or know if they're making a profit?

 Another example of this is using a robo-advisor.
-When a robo-advisor makes investment decisions for you, you have no idea what or why they’re making those choices.
+When a robo-advisor makes investment decisions for you, you have no idea why they're making those choices.

 As enticing as it may be to have a bot do the work of picking your stocks for you, all it's doing is spreading your investment out amongst hundreds (if not thousands) of companies to try and mitigate the risk of losing money.
 With this strategy, you can expect meager returns.